To qualify for consideration to transfer to UGA you must:

 - Have 60 or more hours of transferable credit by the application deadline

-- Have completed at least one year of college (post-high school) by the term of intended enrollment
+- Have complete at least one full year of college (post high school) by the time of intended enrollment and have graduated from high school at least 12 months prior to the intended UGA enrollment

 - Must have a 2.80 or higher transfer GPA to be considered for admission, though there is no minimum GPA that guarantees admission.